The story I’m about to tell you is not true; but it oddly has some resonances of truth within it.

 As I mentioned before: this story is a big fat fake.
 It seems to have its origins in a Creepypasta story; Creepypasta, the same people who brought you The Slender Man urban legend.
 True to urban legend form, I added a few extra details to my version of “Bart Is Dead”—most notably, the voice actors breaking character as they are crying.

 I have “performed” an extemporaneous reading of “Bart Is Dead” for groups of people on two different occasions, as a supposedly true story.
-Both times, I was believed.
+Both times, I was initially believed.

 But there is an aspect of the enduring “Bart Is Dead” story that oddly has some resonance with reality.
 And that is: The Simpsons has actually “predicted” many events in real life.